Last Updated: June 5, 2025 by TRUiC Team

-Wondering how to start an LLC in Wisconsin?
+Wondering how to start a limited liability company (LLC) in Wisconsin?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Wisconsin Department of Financial Institutions ($131-$170 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Wisconsin Department of Financial Institutions.
+The cost to form an LLC in Wisconsin is $130.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Wisconsin LLC formation service (recommended).